mattmc3/zsh_unplugged/README.md

 ### :gear: The bare metal way

-If you don't want to use anything resemblineg a plugin manager at all, you could simply clone and source plugins yourself manually:
+If you don't want to use anything resembling a plugin manager at all, you could simply clone and source plugins yourself manually:

 ```zsh